eyolfson/const-checker-artifact/README.md

 percentages for fish, Mosh, Ninja, and libsequence.
 Table IX presents estimated percentages of immmutable methods across all of our benchmarks.

+As an example of the computation for Table IX, consider fish.
+Figure 4 shows that 40% of its methods are const-qualified, while 60% are not.
+The easily const-able analysis found that 10% of the non-const-qualified methods were const-able, which thus accounts for 40% + 60% * 10% = 46% of methods, as seen in Table IX.

 [PATRICK TODO]
 We need examples and numbers for "% immutable classes (estimated)" and